Express – Angle End PostView ItemExpress Cable Railing System solution for starting or ending a run on an angle.

 Corner posts (Level only)

 When you need to turn a level corner and want to use a single post, we’ve got you covered.
 Our innovative Keymount Fitting allows you to end a cable without it going all the way through the post.
 This post comes with the cable railing components necessary for two runs and all mounting hardware.
-Even though this is the most expensive post, it allows you to save money by not having to purchase two level end posts.

 Step 2: How Many Handrail Pieces You Need